FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 app.use(expressSession({resave: false, saveUninitialized: false, secret: 'fusionauth-node-example'}));
 ```

-At this point, your application has a `Login` link that will redirect you to the FusionAuth login page, but it does not yet have the necessary information to complete the login.
-To do this, you need to add a route.
+At this point, your application has a `Login` link that will redirect you to the FusionAuth login page, but it does not yet have the necessary callback route to complete the login.
+The page also references view models, which will be created next.

-## Adding Express routes
+## Creating Express Routes

-The basic framework and authorization code is set up.
-Now you can add some routes.
-You can start with the `login` route to handle the redirect to FusionAuth.
+There are 3 main routes needed:

+1. The home page route, which will also create and populate the view models referenced in the view created above.
+1. The OAuth callback route, which FusionAuth will call after a successful login
+1. A route to update the consent of the chosen child

-First, include the dependencies and credentials.
+First, include the dependencies and credentials needed by all routes.
 In the `routes/index.js` file, add the following code under the `var router = express.Router();` line:

 ```js
 const pkceChallenge = require('pkce-challenge').default;